 - a.
 Dry filters in petri dishes (with the lids slightly open at 70° C for 1 hour, I typically dry the blank and standard filters in bulk in tin foil. - b.
 Prepare standards and blanks by placing ashed GF/F filters in marked reaction tubes and adding appropriate amount of primary stock standard (see below).
-Stock is added directly to blank/std tubes which contain filters. - The following is a table of amount of primary (1000uM) stock to add, and μmols of PO4 in each tube after standard is added:
+Stock is added directly to blank/std tubes which contain filters.
+Use a 4000uM stock to create a working stock of 1000uM. - To make primary standards (4000uM)- - Place about a half a gram of primary standard grade anhydrous potassium phosphate monobasic in an oven at about 100 degrees C for about two hours. - ° Dissolve 0.5444g KH2PO4 into 1 Liter of deionized water. - ° The primary stock should be good for at least a year. - Take 250mL of stock, and add to a 1L volumetric flask.
+Dilute to the line.
+Use the 1000uM solution for Particulate Phosphorus. - The following is a table of amount of the working (1000uM) stock to add, and μmols of PO4 in each tube after standard is added: